 The Grant Elementary School in Springville is rumored to be haunted by the ghost of the deceased band teacher.
 One morning on the way to school, the teacher was tragically killed in a car accident.
 Reports have plagued the school of hearing someone playing the piano in the cafeteria/auditorium when no one is in the room.
 The ghostly music is attributed to the deceased band teacher.

 Ghost towns are left behind from when the railroad was first constructed in Utah, and many people have witnessed odd sounds and visions in these locations.
 There are even stories of a phantom ghost train zipping through certain Utah locations, in particular near the Golden Spike National Historic Site.
 Danny B Stewart writes about one such ghost train that is said to be an old steam engine traveling the rails late at night.

-Some people claim that the activity witnessed in these areas is a glimpse into the past; others claim the ghosts are spirits of the workers who were killed while constructing the railroad.
-While it's easier to accept that people have spirits that remain behind, how can an object like a train reappear in ghostly fashion?
+Some people claim that the activity witnessed in these areas is a glimpse into the past created by a residue haunting.
+Others claim to see ghosts of the workers who were killed while constructing the miles of railroad tracks.

 Abandoned mines are usually hotbeds of paranormal activity, and the mines in Utah are no exception.
 Winter Quarters was once a thriving mining town that became the scene of a tragedy when an underground fire in the mine shaft killed nearly 200 miners.
 Historical accounts claim that due to the magnitude of the tragedy, many of the victims were hastily buried, and their corpses were subsequently misidentified.
 Combine these elements of sudden, tragic death and misidentification, and there is no surprise that stories of paranormal activity flow from this area.
 Visitors report ghostly lights moving about the abandoned town, particularly in the cemetery where many of the miners were buried.
 There are also reports of ghostly voices and moaning heard coming from the mine where so many people perished.